 Richard Moriarty, president

 Join us as we hit the trails for a guided nature walk!
-We’ll meet in the atrium of the Powdermill Nature Center at 2pm before heading outside to explore the beauty of a spring afternoon.
+We’ll meet in the atrium of the Powdermill Nature Center at 2 p.m. before heading outside to explore.
 This family-friendly experience is open to participants of all ages.
-Pre-registration is required as space is limited.
-Pre-registration is required. […]
+Pre-registration is required.
+Family Nature Walk Saturday, December 4, 2 p.m.
+Sold out?
+Sign up […]

 Children ages 8 to 12 and an accompanying adult are invited into the Netting Classroom to join us for a hands-on investigation of the natural world!
-Take flight on a journey to explore the wonders of bird migration.
-Discover why birds migrate and create your own model bird!
-We will meet in the Netting Classroom […]
+With the weather turning colder, we will explore hibernation as a survival adaptation.
+We will meet in the Netting Classroom at 2 p.m., and children must be accompanied by […]